ibm-cloud-docs/openwhisk/cli_install.md

 * Bundle actions and configure external events sources.
 See [Create and use packages](/docs/openwhisk?topic=cloud-functions-pkg_ov).
 * Explore the catalog of packages and enhance your applications with external services.
 See [Adding {{site.data.keyword.cloud_notm}}](/docs/openwhisk?topic=cloud-functions-services).

-Already have the plug-in but need to update?
-Run `ibmcloud plugin update cloud-functions`.
-{:tip}

 Complete the following steps to install the {{site.data.keyword.openwhisk_short}} CLI plug-in

 1. Install the {{site.data.keyword.openwhisk_short}} plug-in.